kintaroazurachaniago/noda-fw/README.md

 Just becareful when we use update and delete, it will affect to all of selected table data. unless we define the selected data using where()
 - User.where('id', 1).update({ age : 14 })
 - User.where('age', '>', '18').delete()

+I think it's enough for creating a project in a small scale.
+If you have any question, You can contact me directly on whatsapp [Kintaro azura chaniago](https://wa.me/+6289633948126)